Falmouth-Games-Academy/comp110-worksheet-5/README.md

 would make it linear.

 ###f)
-Python's sort function has a time complexity of O(n log n) [python time complexities](https://wiki.python.org/moin/TimeComplexity)
+Python's sort function has a time complexity of O(n log n).
+As found from [python time complexities](https://wiki.python.org/moin/TimeComplexity)

 ###g)
+O(n log n)is a greater time complexity than O(n) so the time complexity stays as O(n log n).

+###h)
+For larger inputs O(n log n) is faster than O(n^2) so the second algorithm will run faster than the first.

+###i)
+If the programmer knows that the lists that their program will be sorting are going to be small then they may choose
+the slower one because it is actually quicker for smaller inputs.